From the sophisticated capital of Tórshavn to the mysterious isle of Mykines, the Faroe Islands offer natural splendour in abundance.Read more...

-The best way to reach the Faroes from the USA is to travel via Reykjavík with Icelandair (www.icelandair.com; airline code FI) or via Copenhagen with SAS (www.scandinavian.net; airline code SK).
-Flying with Icelandair, you’ll need to change airports in Iceland; Icelandair flights arrive at the main international airport, Keflavík (KEF), and onward Atlantic Airways flights to the Faroes (1 hour) leave from Reykjavík city airport (RKV); both airports are linked by transfer bus.
-Icelandair currently fly from Anchorage, Boston, Denver, Minneapolis, New York (JFK), Orlando, Seattle and Washington to Keflavík.
+The best way to reach the Faroes from the USA is to travel via Reykjavík with Icelandair (airline code FI) or via Copenhagen with SAS.
+Flying with Icelandair, you’ll sometimes need to change airports in Iceland; Icelandair flights arrive at the main international airport, Keflavík (KEF), and onward Atlantic Airways flights to the Faroes (1hr) usually leave from Reykjavík city airport (RKV); both airports are linked by transfer bus.

-Icelandair operates from Halifax and Toronto to Reykjavík, or pick up a flight to one of Icelandair’s US gateways and transfer there for Iceland and then on to the Faroes.
-SAS fly from New York (Newark), Chicago, San Francisco, and Washington to Copenhagen.
+Icelandair operates from several Canadian gateways (check the Icelandair website for the latest details) to Reykjavík, or pick up a flight to one of Icelandair’s US gateways and transfer there for Iceland and then on to the Faroes.
+Alternatively, fly with Air Canada to Copenhagen and then up to the Faroes.

 From the rest of the world

 Getting to the Faroes from the rest of the world naturally involves first reaching either London or Copenhagen, from where connections are available as described above.
-It’s worth remembering, though, that many online travel websites, such as Expedia, do not sell Atlantic Airways tickets.
-The best place to buy an Atlantic ticket is directly with the airline on their website, www.atlantic.fo.
+It’s worth checking online travel websites, such as Kayak or Momondo, for any special deals that might include the final leg with either SAS or Atlantic Airways up to the Faroes.